7 tricks to upgrade your travel experience before you even get to your destination

 How to get airport lounge access: Many credit cards offer airport lounge access with varying privileges.
 Lounge memberships that come with unlimited visits are offered by cards that have $450+ annual fees.
 A few less-premium cards offer access with a limited number of visits each year.
 Here are the best cards with airport lounge access:

-- The Platinum Card® from American Express: Most comprehensive lounge access of any card (read here); up to two complimentary guests for most lounges
+- The Platinum Card® from American Express: Most comprehensive lounge access of any card (read here); up to two complimentary guests for most lounges (enrollment required)

 - The Ritz-Carlton™ Credit Card (card no longer available for new applicants): Unlimited Priority Pass lounge access; unlimited guests